ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 >

 #### Q203.
 You decide to move a Terraform state file to Amazon S3 from another location.
 You write the code below into a file called backend.tf.

-- [ ] A. Which command will migrate your current state file to the new S3 remote backend?
+Which command will migrate your current state file to the new S3 remote backend?

-- [x] B. terraform state.
+- [x] A. terraform state.
-- [ ] C. terraform init.
+- [ ] B. terraform init.
-- [ ] D. terraform refresh.
+- [ ] C. terraform refresh.
-- [ ] E. terraform push.
+- [ ] D. terraform push.

 >

 #### Q204.
 You want to tag multiple resources with a string that is a combination of a generated random_id and a variable.

-- [x] A. How should you use the same value in all these resources without repeating the random_id and variable in each resource?
+How should you use the same value in all these resources without repeating the random_id and variable in each resource?

-- [ ] B. Local values
+- [ ] A. Local values
-- [ ] C. Data source
+- [ ] B. Data source
-- [ ] D. Modules
+- [ ] C. Modules
-- [ ] E. Outputs.
+- [ ] D. Outputs.

 >